fluree/docs.flur.ee/content/db_schema.md

 FlureeDB attributes can be of many different types documented in the types table (i.e. string, boolean).
 Being a graph database, the special type of `ref` (reference) is core to traversing through data.
 Any attribute of type `ref` refers (links/joins) to another entity.
 These relationships can be navigated in both directions.
 For example, listing all invoices from a customer record is trivial if the invoice is of type `ref`, and once established an invoice automatically links back to the customer.

 Beyond validating types, FlureeDB allows custom validation that can further restrict attribute values.
-This can be specific enum values, strings matching regular expressions, or even custom predicate functions.
-This level of validation is done by specifying an optional `spec` for a stream or attribute.
+This level of validation is done by specifying an optional [`spec` for a stream or attribute](#schema-specs).

 ## Streams